 Logical volumes for web caching and for storing temporary and log files can be resized on an appliance using a wizard.

-After Secure Web Gateway has been installed on an appliance, the logical volume for web caching is larger than that for storing temporary and log files.
+After Web Gateway has been installed on an appliance, the logical volume for web caching is larger than that for storing temporary and log files.
 The appliance volume wizard is provided, which allows you to change this sizing and provide more disk space for storing temporary and log files.

 Volume size is shown on the wizard pages in GiB.
 Before the resizing, sizes could be, for example, as follows: